Corporate governance

 INTERNAL CONTROL ENVIRONMENT

 The planning and reporting of the Group’s internal audit function is monitored by the Audit Committee and the Board of Directors.
+Since 2020 the internal audit function has been outsourced and is currently performed by BDO, who also facilitates the bi-annual risk review process by management from which the risk register is maintained and updated.

-Since 2020, the internal audit function has been outsourced and is currently performed by BDO South Africa.
-An internal audit plan was tabled at the May 2023 Audit Committee meeting, which is aligned with management’s requirements, the Group’s risk profile and the current market trends.
-The internal audit function is discussed with the external auditors during the year-end and half year reporting periods.
+The full scope of planned internal audit procedures as proposed by BDO in the August 2023 Audit Committee meeting was completed during the year under review, of which the outcomes were presented to the Audit Committee in August 2024.
+The Audit Committee was satisfied that management review and manage the overall risk of the Group satisfactorily and that the Company has a sound control environment and risk management framework.
+A new internal audit plan was tabled at the August 2024 Audit Committee meeting, which is aligned with management’s requirements, the Group’s risk profile and the current risk trends.
+The internal audit function is discussed with the external auditors during the year end and half year reporting periods.

 IT GOVERNANCE AND CYBER SECURITY